typelevel/Laika/docs/using-laika/output.md

 Supported Output Formats
 ========================

-The current release supports HTML, PDF, XSL-FO and AST.
+The current release supports HTML, EPUB, PDF, XSL-FO and AST.
 Rendering happens from a generic document tree model shared between all parsers, so that no renderer implementation has to understand specifics about a concrete markup syntax like Markdown or reStructuredText.